 God reveals Himself in His word.
 Study His word and hide His words in your heart.
 It will be light for your path.
 Listen to His guidance through the advice of Godly advisors.
 Listen with one ear while testing that against scripture.
-Not all advice, even from well-meaning people, is from God.
-Spend time in prayer with God.
-Nothing can substitute for alone time with God in determining the will of God.
+Not all advice, even from

-You may be sitting here saying, "I have no idea what God's will for my life is."
+You may be sitting here saying, "I have no idea what God's will for my life is!"
 Are you tuned into God?
 Have you ever noticed as you travel how a radio station signal will be strong in one place and then begin to fade as you get further away from where it originated.
 The further away you get from the home station, the worse the reception.

 Maybe our reception for God's guidance is diminished because we have moved further away from God.
-Maybe God is silent because we have moved away from God?
+Maybe God is silent because we have moved away from God.
 If we stay close to the word, continue in prayer, constantly readjusting our lives to the leading of the Holy Spirit, we can have confidence we are in the will of God.
 If we surrender our todays to God, we can be assured our tomorrows will be in accordance to His will.
 Psalms 37:25 says, "I have been young, and now am old; Yet I have not seen the righteous forsaken, nor his descendants begging for bread."
 Charles Allen asserts, "Obedience to His will today means that God assumes the responsibilities for our tomorrow."

-Jesus teaches us in these first three petitions, we must keep our eyes firmly fixed on Jesus.
-Yes we can take our petitions and needs to Him.
+Jesus teaches us in these first three petitions; we must keep our eyes firmly fixed on Jesus.
+Yes, we can take our petitions and needs to Him.
 He wants to hear our needs.
 But we first need to get our mind fully focused upon God - His sovereignty, His Holiness, His will - before we can align our needs and petitions with His perfect will for our lives.